Oil prices mixed ahead of U.S. crude stocks data

-LONDON (Reuters) - Oil prices were mixed on Wednesday as Brent crude extended losses due to depressed global stock markets, but U.S. crude rose slightly after industry data showed a surprise drop in inventories in the United States.
+LONDON (Reuters) - Oil prices were mixed on Wednesday as Brent crude extended losses partly in response to weak global stock markets, but U.S. crude rose slightly after industry data showed an unexpected fall in inventories in the United States.

-Brent crude futures, the international benchmark for oil prices, was down 17 cents at $58.72 a barrel by 0846 GMT.
-U.S. West Texas Intermediate (WTI) crude futures rose 13 cents to $53.75 a barrel.
+Brent crude futures, an international benchmark for oil prices, were down 20 cents at $58.69 a barrel by 1040 GMT.
+U.S. West Texas Intermediate (WTI) crude futures rose 7 cents to $53.69 a barrel.

-However, oil pared some losses after American Petroleum Institute (API) data showed U.S. crude stocks fell last week by 5.9 million barrels, against expectations for an increase of 1.6 million barrels.
+But prices found some support from American Petroleum Institute (API) data which showed U.S. crude stocks fell last week by 5.9 million barrels, against expectations for an increase of 1.6 million barrels.
+[API/S]

 “It seems to be a fight between two opposing forces; On the bullish side another draw in U.S. inventories, on the bearish side concerns on weaker economic data, and currently ebbing tensions in the oil market,” said Giovanni Staunovo, an oil analyst at UBS.